OpenShot/openshot-qt/doc/profiles.rst

 The project profile is used when previewing your project and editing.
 The default project profile is "HD 720p 30fps".
 It is best practice to always switch to your target profile before you begin editing.
 For example, if you are targeting 1080p 30fps, switch to that profile before you begin editing your project.
+For a full list of included profiles see :ref:`profile_list_ref`.

 .. image:: images/profiles.jpg